FK Riteriai

 Futbolo Klubas Riteriai, also known as FK Riteriai or as Riteriai, is a Lithuanian professional football club based in Vilnius.
-The team has been playing in the top level of Lithuanian football, the A Lyga, since 2014.
 Until 21 February 2019, the club was based in Trakai and was known as FK Trakai.
+The team won the 2024 I Lyga and earned promotion to the A Lyga after a one-year absence.

-The team's colors are yellow and blue.
-The club plays at LFF Stadium in Vilnius (capacity 5,067).
+Riteriai, meaning "Knights" in Lithuanian, has volt green and dark blue as its team colors, previously yellow and blue before 2019.
+The club plays at the LFF Stadium in Vilnius, which has a capacity of 5,067.

 History

 2005–2013

 The club was established in 2005 as a way to promote physical activity to children and the general society.
 In 2006, the club laid an artificial coverage stadium in Trakai and started to play in the III Lyga Vilnius County.
 In 2008, they also played in the Sunday Football League.
 In 2010, they were admitted to the II Lyga South Zone, and in 2011, they were already in the I Lyga (second-tier division in Lithuania).
 Before the 2013 season, the club submitted an application to play in the A Lyga, as all three top finishers decided against seeking promotion, promising to play games in Vilnius before adequate infrastructure requirements could be fulfilled, but ultimately remained in the same tier.
 They were promoted to A Lyga after finishing 3rd in the 2013 LFF I Lyga season.
 The club also reached the semi-finals of the 2013–14 Lithuanian Football Cup, before being eliminated by the eventual winners, VMFD Žalgiris.
-During summer, the club organizes youth camps with invitees from AC Milan.
+During summer, the club organized youth camps with invitees from AC Milan.